The Shame of the Cities: Major themes

-Reception
+Reception and influence

 Critical reaction

 The Shame of the Cities received widespread critical acclaim upon its publication.
 Public figures described Steffens' work as groundbreaking.
 Newspaper editor William Allen White, for example, declared that the book "has done for American cities what De Tocqueville did for the country over a hundred years ago".
 The owner of the Chicago Tribune, Medill McCormick, also praised the book, saying, "Nothing has been printed which so well portrays municipal conditions in America."

 The book received equally positive reviews in major American magazines.
 Alfred Hodder, in the literary journal The Bookman, declared that the book's "facts are of the utmost interest and importance, or should be, to every man in the United States who has at heart any wish to be a decent citizen."
 The Independent also considered The Shame of the Cities a book "of the utmost importance".
 The Outlook gave the book a slightly cooler reception, claiming that it was worth reading, but likely overstated the prevalence of municipal corruption in the country.
 Each of these reviews draws attention to Steffens' claim that business is to blame for urban corruption, rather than the poor or the nature of government itself; however, they do not directly discuss Steffens' observations about public responsibility for corruption.

 The book, furthermore, made Steffens a national celebrity.
 He became such a prominent figure that "Even a cigar company joined the rush to praise Steffens by naming a cigar after him and featuring his face on the box".
 William Randolph Hearst invited Steffens to his home for dinner.
 Steffens also became highly in demand as a speaker, receiving speaking invitations from across the country, including from his college, the University of California.
 He also gained international fame: The Shame of the Cities became very popular in England, and the editor of a London magazine offered Steffens a comfortable job if he felt like moving there.